shivannis/xandr-docs-public/xandr-docs/articles/monetize/get-deals-from-seller-packages.md

 ---
 title: Microsft Monetize - Get Deals from Seller Packages
-Description: The article discusses deals associated with seller packages. ms.date: 10/28/2023
+description: The article discusses deals associated with seller packages. ms.date: 10/28/2023
 ---

-# Microsoft - Monetize - Get deals from seller packages
+# Microsoft Monetize - Get deals from seller packages

 As a buyer, the best way to find deals is to browse sellers' packages, which are pre-made combinations of inventory and/or data that can be immediately converted into deals or can be used as a jumping-off point for custom deal negotiations.
 This page walks you through the process.